 Even where variants or assemblies cannot be compared comprehensively due to novel sequence, we can compare the regions of the HQRG genomes that are well sequenced to the high-confidence regions for GIAB samples.
 If an HQRG genome behaves poorly in those high-confidence regions, more investigation would be needed.

 Capturing human genetic diversity: To maximize diversity in the constituent genomes for the pan-genome, we will consider metrics around diversity and work with the HGRP to develop consensus around these metrics.
 Initially, we can use ancestry estimation tools [e.g. STRUCTURE, ADMIXTURE] or existing ancestry data to include ancestries not well represented in the reference or in current catalog of human genetic variation, for example North African, East African, Oceanian and American ancestries.
 Additionally, we can produce overall measurements of the diversity of the genome using techniques such as PCA (Price et al., 2006) or calculating heterozygosity (Gibson, Morton, & Collins, 2006; Samuels et al., 2016) and use those to guide the inclusion of genomes that represent additional content.
-It is also important to also initially consider metrics around “missing” assemblies that contain sequences that cannot be placed on the current reference genome including which genomes contain missing assemblies and the assemblies’ occurrence relative to subpopulations and/or sets of genomes (e.g. a missing assembly occurs in other genomes of the same subpopulation as opposed to only occurring in a single individual or a single family) (Sherman et al., 2019).
+It is also important to also initially consider metrics around “missing” contigs that contain sequences that cannot be placed on the current reference genome including which genomes contain missing contigs and the contigs’ occurrence relative to subpopulations and/or sets of genomes (e.g. a missing contigs occurs in other genomes of the same subpopulation as opposed to only occurring in a single individual or a single family) (Sherman et al., 2019).

 Once we have an initial subset to consider as constituent genomes, we will track metrics that measure how much the reference genome changes as we add information from those individual genomes.
 This will allow us to fine-tune which genomes to include and include genomes that add representative new sequences and/or fill gaps.
 Additionally using this information, we can develop statistics for a given sub-population and use those to estimate how many individuals we would need to sequence and add to capture the variation in that population and adequately represent it.